-Based on the results of the investigations, the actions performed by the Volunteer, and the evaluation presented here, the Department is proposing limited in-situ chemical oxidation (ISCO) with site management remedy for off-site contamination.
-This proposed remedy does not change the selected remedy for OU 01 which was performed by the Volunteer.
+Based on the results of the investigations, the actions performed by the Volunteer, and the evaluation presented here, the Department has selected limited in-situ chemical oxidation (ISCO) with site management remedy for off-site contamination.
+This selected remedy does not change the selected remedy for OU 01 which was performed by the Volunteer.
 An extensive soil vapor extraction/air sparge (SVE/AS) system was installed and will continue operating to treat the contaminant source as well as preventing further off-site migration of the PCE plume.
 Additionally, a site cover in place on-site.
 The Department believes that this remedy is protective of public health and the environment and satisfies the remediation objectives described in Section 6.5.

-In addition to the remedial actions that have been implemented for OU 1, ISCO with site management is the proposed alternative for OU 2.
-These actions, combined with natural attenuation and degradation processes, have begun and will continue to reduce contaminant concentrations in the off-site plume.
+In addition to the remedial actions that have been implemented for OU 1, ISCO with site management is the selected alternative for OU 2.
+These actions, combined with natural

+March 2019 RECORD OF DECISION Page 12 attenuation and degradation processes, have begun and will continue to reduce contaminant concentrations in the off-site plume.